yigitocak/Pixel-Punch-Out/README.md

 ## User Profile

 **Pixel Punch-Out** is designed for young to middle-aged gamers looking for a fun and engaging multiplayer experience.
 This game appeals to both casual gamers who want a quick and enjoyable match with friends and more competitive players who enjoy mastering fighting games.
-Users can easily set up a game room, and start fighting within minutes, making it ideal for those who value convenience and fast gameplay.
+Users can easily set up a game room and start fighting within minutes, making it ideal for those who value convenience and fast gameplay.
 The simple browser-based access ensures that anyone with internet access can join in the fun, regardless of their hardware capabilities.

 ## Features